top of page

 Freehold High School students, 2022

-Hybrid Virtual Class Trips !
+Hybrid Virtual Programs!

 - A video tour of Marlpit Hall, learning directly from the curators who built the exhibit.
 A professional educator will then